micfaifer/astronomy-pictures/README.md

 - `shared_preferences`: For managing app preferences.
 - `cached_network_image`: For efficient image loading and caching.

+For testing, the following additional packages are used:

+- `flutter_test`: The official Flutter testing library.
+- `mockito`: For creating mock objects and stubbing behaviors during tests.

 ## Generating Mocks with `mockito` and `build_runner`

 I've used the `mockito` package for writing mock classes and `build_runner` to generate mock files.
 To generate mock files, run the following command in your terminal: